 Secondly, people should enjoy basic education/training on the positive results we see when we embrace equality, diversity, and inclusion.
 We have to present people with even more role models from the discriminated-against categories – people of colour, disabled individuals, young women, elderly people (they have huge challenges in the workplace), and people from the LGBTQ+ community.

 For every 1% increase in diversity, your company revenues will increase by 3%.
 We need to make sure we educate before we regulate.

 4. Will flexible working become the norm?
 How can corporates work around this new reality?

 Bianca Tudor: I am a Millennial, therefore have always craved for flexible working hours and to make an impact in the corporations I used to work for.
-This is how I became an entrepreneur because they were, at the beginning, hiring Millennials and didn’t change fast as a culture and keep up with what my generation was looking for.
-Now, as an entrepreneur, I have to work with the younger generations and to make sure I am able to understand them.
+This is how I became an entrepreneur because they were, in the beginning, hiring Millennials but didn’t change fast as a culture to keep up with what my generation was looking for.
+Now, as an entrepreneur, I have to work with the younger generations and make sure I am able to understand them.

-I will advise companies to have a strategy on teleworking, flexible hours, online and offline work, team buildings; be more clear about their business goals, key target figures, what the company gains by achieving its KPIs , what they lose when they fail to reach their targets.
+I will advise companies to have a strategy on teleworking, flexible hours, online and offline work, and team buildings; be more clear about their business goals, key target figures, what the company gains by achieving its KPIs, and what they lose when they fail to reach their targets.

 5. What can women in business around the world do in order to promote equality in the new workplace?

 We need to educate girls to be sharp, determined, to articulate their opinions, to have a voice.
-We need to educate boys to treat girls and women as their equal.
+We need to educate boys to treat girls and women as their equals.